 How does the interlock penalty operate?

-A Court that convicts a person of any of the offences mentioned above will have the discretion to order the Licence Disqualification be suspended if the person participates in the Interlock Program.
-The Court must issue 2 penalty orders.
+A court that convicts a person of any of the offences mentioned above will have the discretion to order the licence disqualification be suspended if the person participates in the interlock program.
+The court must issue two penalty orders.
 The first penalty order is for a full disqualification period for the offence.
 The second penalty order is the disqualification suspension order.
-The disqualification suspension order provides for a mandatory reduced disqualification period (known as the disqualification compliance period) followed by a period on an Interlock Device Licence (known as the Interlock participation period).
+The disqualification suspension order provides for a mandatory reduced disqualification period (known as the disqualification compliance period) followed by a period on an Interlock Driver Licence (known as the interlock participation period).

-The offender may apply for an Interlock Device Licence within 28 days of the disqualification compliance period expiring.
-The Interlock participation period commences when the offender is issued with an Interlock Drivers Licence.
-The effect of the Interlock participation period is to suspend the remainder of the full disqualification period.
-On successful completion of the Interlock participation program the full disqualification period is deemed to have been served.
+The offender may apply for an Interlock Driver Licence within 28 days of the disqualification compliance period expiring.
+The interlock participation period begins when the offender is issued with an Interlock Driver Licence.
+The effect of the interlock participation period is to suspend the remainder of the full disqualification period.
+On successful completion of the interlock participation program, the full disqualification period is deemed to have been served.

-When can you apply for an interlock driving licence?
+When can you apply for an interlock driver licence?

-The law requires that you complete a disqualification compliance period before you are eligible for the interlock driving licence program.
+The law requires that you complete a disqualification compliance period before you are eligible for an interlock driving licence.

 WHERE TO NEXT?